 Analysis: The functional nature of fire station buildings makes it difficult to apply extensive design requirements.
 Fire stations always feature large garage doors for apparatus bays, as well as expansive driveway areas for maneuvering vehicles.
-In many zones, the Kirkland Zoning Code requires Design Board Review for fire station development, which presents a cumbersome process for designing buildings where form is highly dictated by function.
-The most valuable design requirements for fire stations are building material choices, façade treatments, and site landscaping.
-These components are easily reviewed and implemented through an administrative process using existing prescriptive design guidelines.
-This amendment would exempt fire station development from Design Board Review and instead require the Administrative Design Review process, which would still achieve good design, while expediting the permitting process for fire stations.
-Avoiding full Design Board Review would save several months during the review and permitting process for a typical fire station project.
+In zones that are identified as design districts, the Kirkland Zoning Code requires Design Board Review for fire station development, which presents a cumbersome process for designing buildings where form is highly dictated by function.
+This amendment would exempt fire station development from Design Review.
+Development standards such as building height, setbacks, lot coverage, and landscaping will be reviewed as part of the building permit for a fire station.
+Additionally, where applicable, SEPA review will provide an opportunity to further review fire station developments to ensure compatibility with the surrounding neighborhood.